 Geelong Baywalk Bollards

-Made from old timber pylons from the demolished Yarra Street pier, the Geelong Bollards are a visual history of the city.
+Made using repurposed timber pylons from the dismantled Yarra Street Pier, the Geelong Bollards offer a visual narrative of the city’s past.

-Created by local artist Jan Mitchell, over 100 of these colourful characters line the 3-kilometre path along Corio Bay.
+Created by local artist Jan Mitchell, over 100 of these colourful characters line the 3-kilometre path beside Corio Bay.

 Eastern Beach Geelong